Skip to content

 3) Diamonds Protrude

-Another name for these type of frames are shadow boxes.
+Another name for these type of frames is shadow boxes.
 So, for those of you that want maximum sparkle your alarm bells might be ringing.
-However, don’t be put off, because the depth of the mounting need’t be too drastic.
+However, don’t be put off, because the depth of the mounting needn’t be too drastic.
 You can choose a depth that is just the right amount to fit your diamond canvas.

 4) Size Matters